 Dynamic or “inserted” podcast ads can be a viable alternative to the usual style.
 With this impression-based method of serving ads, your spots are inserted into the podcast when downloaded or streamed.
 The dynamic element allows podcast ads to refresh over time, be geo-targeted by region, or even spread across entire podcast networks for "run of network" (RON) campaigns.

-This is seamless to listeners–and you often can’t even tell it was inserted after the fact with host-read ads.
-(If it’s not host-read, it’s the podcast equivalent of hearing an ad on the radio.)
+The audio is seamless to listeners - and you often can’t even tell it was inserted after the fact with host-read ads.
+If it’s not host-read, it’s the podcast equivalent of hearing an ad on the radio.
+(Podcast ads have evolved, and there are now a variety of offerings.)

 Dynamic podcast advertising rates also use a CPM to determine the cost to the sponsor.
 However, in this case you are paying for total listens and not per episode.